bartunio99/iacd/lab2/README.md

 - Points - player gets one point per one knocked bowling pin
 - Strike - when player gets 10 points in first throw of a round, they get bonus points from next two rolls
 - Spare - when player gets 10 points in 2 rolls, they get bonus points from next roll

+## Expert system
+An expert system which task is to predict what disease a patient has, based on patient's symptoms.

+It's a simple "black and white" approach, system compares user's input with the symptoms from it's database and only gives answer if the 100% symptom match is achieved.